gosling-lang/gosling-docs/Arrangement.md

 <!-- is it possible that several tracks under one layout have different type (linear and circular) -->

-### Superposition
+# Superposition
 [:link: source code](https://github.com/gosling-lang/gosling.js/blob/43626eaf21417bf36128a405dceeaa6ee00d0851/src/core/Gosling.schema.ts#L213)

-`superposition` enables users to superpose multiple marks on top of each other.
-`superposition` is an array of objects, each object specifies one visual mark.
-Each visual mark inherits the properties (e.g., `data`, `x`, `y`) defined in this track, unless these properties are redefined in this object.
+A `superpose` property enables you to overlay multiple tracks/marks on top of each other. `superpose` is an array of objects, and each object specifies one visual mark.
+Each visual mark inherits the properties (e.g., `data`, `x`, and `y`) defined in the corresponding track definition unless these properties are redefined in this object.

 ```javascript
 {